-14. You can buy a cigarette lighter powered impact gun that you can keep in your car at Walmart to use if you need to change a flat tire.
+14. You can buy a cigarette lighter powered impact gun at Walmart that you can keep in your car to use if you need to change a flat tire.

 15. Many super centers have an auto parts department that will have a guidebook where you look up the correct parts for your car.

 16. Before you decide your oil pump is bad, make sure you have the correct oil in your engine.
 This can sometimes cause the oil pressure to drop.

 17. Even if you can’t see where to insert your smart key on your car, there is ALWAYS a place to manually unlock your doors.
 It is where you would expect it to be on a “regular” car, there is just usually a plastic cover over the cylinder.